saidvandeklundert/go/README.md

 #### interfaces:

 Specifies a set of 1 or more method signatures.
 The interface is an abstract type, meaning you cannot create an instance of the interface.

+Interfaces define a behavior.
+Something like printing, running, writing etc.

 You can create a variable that is an interface type and that has the methods that belong to the interface.
 This makes the method a custom type as well as a collection of methods.